jrief/django-formset/docs/source/styling.rst

 The default **django-formset** styling intentionally renders all the fields as the browser would by default.
-This admittedly looks very rough and we only use it, if we want to style every aspect of our web site.
-This requires to write the CSS ourselves.
+This admittedly looks very rough and we only use it, if we want to style every aspect of our website.
+This requires us to write the CSS ourselves.
 If we use one of the known CSS frameworks, then instead we will proceed with one of the specialized renderers.
-The concept for rendering a form remains to same, independently of the CSS framework.
+The concept for rendering a form remains the same, independently of the CSS framework.

 Say we have a typical Django form